-Christopher Culp, who owns 17 years of coaching at a variety of levels, has been named the head men’s and women’s swimming & diving coach at UW-Oshkosh.
+Christopher Culp enters his third season as the head men’s and women’s swimming & diving coach at UW-Oshkosh.

 At Concordia University Irvine, Culp assisted with the organization of all swimming & diving practices, meets, recruiting and fund raising.
-This past season the Eagles finished fourth in both the men’s and women’s standings at the National Association of the Intercollegiate Athletics Championship in Oklahoma City, Okla.
+In 2014-15, the Eagles finished fourth in both the men’s and women’s standings at the National Association of the Intercollegiate Athletics Championship.

 Prior to his one season at Concordia University Irvine, Culp coached the boys and girls swimming & diving teams at Burlingame High School (Calif.) from 2005-14.
 He joined the Burlingame Aquatic Club in 2004 and served as the organization’s head swimming & diving coach until his departure for Concordia University Irvine.